lambert/TTO/docs/homebrewing/batches/batch_1/README.md

 27-05-2020 20:05 A bit sour, still cloudy and fruity.
 Day 6 of fermenting.
 Gravity from 1.060 to 1.024.
 Just a couple of days before bottling.

-14-06-2020 16:25 opened a half filled bottle, gave a small puff, poured hazy with some small bubbles and no foamy head, no lagging, slightly darker color than expected, tasted sour and boozy, very light carbonation.
+14-06-2020 16:25 opened a half filled bottle, gave a small puff, poured hazy with some small bubbles and no foamy head, no lacing, slightly darker color than expected, tasted sour and boozy, very light carbonation.

 05-07-2020 15:10 light foam which dissolves quickly, very light carbonation, little hint of orange, sour.